5 Details Fleet Managers and Drivers Should Include When Reporting Road Service Incidents

 – Breakdown category the service should be identified as (i.e.: tire replacement, major or minor mechanical repairs, etc…).

 Your tractor, trailer or chassis unit number provides road service professionals with detailed information about the equipment, including historical data of all repairs.
 In its essence, the unit number represents the identity of the equipment.
 Sharing the number with your dispatcher will provide your roadside assistance team with crucial information about potential parts and repairs needed.

 4. Billable Account Type

 FYX customers should share their billable account type with dispatchers when reporting and incident.
-Fleet managers should mention whether their company is On Account with FYX, TRAC Connect, or needs to pay in cash.
+Fleet managers should mention whether their company is On Account with FYX, TRAC Connect, or needs to pay with a credit card.
 The specific account details allow us to access your company’s Standard Operating Procedures and payment structure.